Welcome to the Punch: Plot

 Bartnick is contacted by Sternwood.
 Bartnick arranges to meet Sternwood at a club to tell him who shot Ruan.
 Geiger, having tapped the phone call, informs Lewinsky about the meeting.
-Lewinsky goes to the club to anticipate Sternwood's arrival but Bartnick and Warns are already there working together and Lewinsky is caught in a trap.
-A gunfight follows between Lewinsky, Bartnick and Warns, and Sternwood, during which Bartnick is fatally shot by Sternwood.
-Sternwood decides to protect Lewinsky, apparently as a result of their previous encounter when Sternwood had shot Lewinsky, however after the gunfight Lewinsky attacks Sternwood but is overcome by him then Sternwood demands to be taken to see his son.
-Lewinsky complies without revealing that Ruan is dead, and takes Sternwood to the hospital mortuary.
-Sternwood is heartbroken and incensed by the realisation that his son is dead.
-Whilst at the hospital mortuary Lewinsky discovers that Sarah is dead when he comes across her body on a stretcher.
+Lewinsky finds Bartnick and Warns are already there, working together.
+Bartnick and Warns open fire on Lewinsky and Sternwood.
+Bartnick is fatally shot by Sternwood.
+Sternwood protects Lewinsky, but, after the gunfight, Lewinsky attacks Sternwood.
+Sternwood overpowers him and demands to be taken to see his son.
+Lewinsky complies without revealing that Ruan is dead.
+At the hospital mortuary, Sternwood is heartbroken and incensed by his son's death.
+Whilst at the hospital mortuary, Lewinsky discovers that Sarah is dead when he comes across her body on a stretcher.

-Sternwood and Lewinsky now confront Warns at his house.
-Warns is told that his collaboration with Geiger is known, along with the details of the gunrunning trade.
-A shootout ensues resulting in Warns being taken prisoner and forced to contact Geiger to arrange a meeting at "The Punch", a section of the container yard.
+Sternwood and Lewinsky confront Warns at his house.
+They tell Warns they know about his collaboration with Geiger and the details of the gunrunning.
+After a shootout, Warns is taken prisoner and forced to contact Geiger to arrange a meeting at "The Punch", a section of the container yard.
 Lewinsky and Sternwood force Warns to go with them to the meeting.
-When Geiger arrives they ambush him.
+When Geiger arrives, they ambush him.
 Lewinsky blames Geiger for Sarah's death and accuses him of complicity in the arms deal among other criminal dealings.
-Geiger admits "turning a blind eye" on many occasions.
-Suddenly armed military contractors from Kincade make their presence known by opening fire which is followed by another gunfight during which Lewinsky kills Warns and Sternwood shoots Geiger dead.
-Lewinsky and Sternwood now face each other and Lewinsky raises his gun, but recalling the earlier time when Sternwood deliberately did not kill him, allows him to flee then presents himself to the arriving police.
+Geiger admits "turning a blind eye" on many occasions and implicates a high ranking minister, Kincade.
+Suddenly armed military contractors from Kincade open fire.
+Lewinsky kills Warns, and Sternwood kills Geiger.
+Lewinsky and Sternwood face each other.
+Lewinsky raises his gun, but recalling the earlier time when Sternwood deliberately did not kill him, allows him to flee.
+As Sternwood escapes, Lewinsky presents himself to the arriving police.